wcushen/blog/content/post/2022-04-20-service-mesh-reverse-proxy-mtls.md

       \_     _/
         `"""`
 ```
-We'll tranpose this data over to our nginx config in an upcomhin step but we've got one more certiate/key pair to generate; the one our client.
+We're now good to tranpose this data over to our nginx config in an upcomhin step.

 ### Step 7: Deploy our NGINX Reverse Proxy

 It's time now to deploy our reverse proxy tha acts an intermdieary server between our client and httpbin backend residing in the Service Mesh.

-I'll be running NGINXon my bastion server and depending on our disto, the installation medthod could vary.
+I'll be running NGINXon my bastion server and depending on your running operating system, the installation medthod could vary.
 For RHEL 8, it's as simple as:

 ```
 $ yum install nginx